 Impact Grant Guidelines

 Impact Diablo Valley’s funding cycle runs from December of each year through the following November.
-The application period opens end of June (so applicants know the IMPACT grant amount that they are applying for) and in depth applications are due AUGUST 22, 2018 for our inaugural 2018 November grant.
+The application period opens end of June (so applicants know the IMPACT grant amount that they are applying for) and in depth applications are due AUGUST 1.
 Following application submittals applications are reviewed by a committee and then site visits performed end of Augusts-October and then the Impact Grant is awarded during the November annual meeting.
 Grant Finalists are asked to present at the November meeting and members will vote to elect the Impact Grant winner.

 Applicants for the Impact Grant must meet the following criteria to be nominated for a grant from Impact Diablo Valley: